terrchen/insight/README.md

 ## Google Chrome Install Instructions

-#### 1 - Download the source
+### 1 - Download the source

 You can clone this repository or download it.

 Once you have the source, go to where you've downloaded/cloned it and look for a directory called **chrome**.
-Once you've located it, make a mental note of where it is stored, as you'll need this for step 4.
+Once you've located it, make a mental note of where it's located, as you'll need this for step 4.

 ### 2 - Goto the Chrome Extensions Page